 - 4. The School of Nursing Director will notify the student of the Faculty's decision regarding eligibility and/or requirements for readmission in writing. - 5.
-The student must submit their completed readmission requirements or progress to date to the School of Nursing Director in writing three months prior to the beginning of the Semester of desired readmission. - 6.
+The student must submit their completed readmission requirements or progress to date to the School of Nursing Director in writing three months prior to the beginning of the semester of desired readmission. - 6.
 The School of Nursing Director will notify the student in writing that they are ineligible for readmission if the student does not complete the readmission requirements or submit their progress by the due date. - 7.
-If applicable, the School of Nursing Director will schedule the student for a readmission interview with the Course Coordinator/designee and the Program Coordinator after the completion of the readmission requirements are reviewed. - 8.
-The Faculty Organization will review readmission interview results and determine the student's eligibility for readmission. - 9.
-The School of Nursing Director will notify the student in writing with the decision of the Faculty Organization.
+The School of Nursing Director will schedule a meeting with the student to confirm completion of readmission requirements prior to the start of the semester.